-A A hard a damage to the INI share this is a 20 hit ID a damage A A host address.
+A A host address.
 In the IN class, this is a 32-bit IP address.
-Described in RFC 1035. АААА IPv6 address.
+Described in RFC 1035.
+AAAA IPv6 address.
 Described in RFC 1886.
 A6 IPv6 address.
 This can be a partial address (a suffix) and an indirection to the name where the rest of the address (the prefix) can be found.
 Experimental.
 Described in RFC 2874.
 AFSDB Location of AFS database servers.
 Experimental.
 Described in RFC 1183.
 APL Address prefix list.
 Experimental.
 Described in RFC 3123.
 CERT Holds a digital certificate.
 Described in RFC 2538.
 CNAME Identifies the canonical name of an alias.
 Described in RFC 1035.
 DHCID Is used for identifying which DHCP client is associated with this name.
 Described in RFC 4701.

-DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case DNSKEY of the CNAME RR.
+DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
 Described in RFC 2672.

-Stores a public key associated with a signed DNS zone.
-De- DINGKEI scribed in RFC 4034.
-DS Stores the hash of a public key associated with a signed DNS 20 zone.
+DNSKEY Stores a public key associated with a signed DNS zone.
+Dezone.
 Described in RFC 4034.

+DS Stores the hash of a public key associated with a signed DNS

 GPOS Specifies the global position.
 Superseded by LOC.

 HINFO Identifies the CPU and OS used by a host.
-Described in RFC 1035.
+Described in RFC

 IPSECKEY Provides a method for storing IPsec keying material in DNS.

 Described in RFC 4025.

 ISDN Representation of ISDN addresses.
 Experimental.
-De- scribed in RFC 1183.
+De-

 KEY Stores a public key associated with a DNS name.
+Used in

-Used in original DNSSEC; replaced by DNSKEY in DNSSECbis, but still used with SIG(0).
-Described in RFCs 2535 and 2931. КХ Identifies a key exchanger for this DNS name.
-Described in 11/1 RFC 2230.
-LOC For storing GPS info.
-Described in RFC 1876.
-Experimental.
-MX Identifies a mail exchange for the domain with a 16-bit pref- erence value (lower is better) followed by the host name of the mail exchange.
-Described in RFC 974, RFC 1035. -
+original DNSSEC; replaced by DNSKEY in DNSSECbis, but still used with SIG(0).
+Described in RFCs 2535 and 2931.

+KX Identifies a key exchanger for this DNS name.
+Described in erence value (lower is better) followed by the host name of the mail exchange.
+Described in RFC 974, RFC 1035.